-To determine the crystal structure of the alloy after Au+ ion implantation, Grazing-incidence X-ray diffraction (GI-XRD) was carried out using a PANalytical X'pert3 Powder diffractometer with Cu Ka radiation operated at 45 kV and 40 mA.
+To determine the crystal structure of the alloy after Au^+ ion implantation, Grazing incidence X-ray diffraction (GI-XRD) was carried out using a PANalytical X'pert3 Powder diffractometer with Cu Ka radiation operated at 45 kV and 40 mA.
 For irradiated samples, the X-ray penetration depth was calculated using linear attenuation theory.
 An incident angle of 1.947° was calculated to probe a depth of 500 nm below the surface, in accordance to SRIM results, so only the near-surface implantation-induced damage region would be probed.
-To perform phase analysis, the International Centre for Diffraction Data's (ICDD) Sleve + software was used to search the PDF -4+ database.
-Refined lattice parameters for the crystal structures were determined using the least squares refinement method from the STOE WinXPOW software.
-X-ray fluorescence (XRF) using a PANalytical Zetium spectrometer under vacuum at room temperature with a spot size of 6 mm was used to establish the relative elemental composition of the alloy (in the heat-treated condition) using the PANalytical Omnian analysis software.
+To perform phase analysis, the International Centre for Diffraction Data's (ICDD) SIeve+ software was used to search the PDF -4+ database.
+X-ray fluorescence (XRF) using a PANalytical Zetium spectrometer under vacuum at room temperature with a spot size of 6mm was used to establish the relative elemental composition of the alloy using the PANalytical Omnian analysis software.
 The microstructure of the alloy was investigated by scanning electron microscopy (SEM), using a Hitachi TM3030 Tabletop SEM, operating at 15 keV, and an FEI Inspect F50 SEM, operating at 20 kV with energy dispersive X-ray (EDX) spectroscopy to detect the elemental distribution within the phases.
 Vickers microhardness testing was performed on a Bakelite mounted sample in five random locations of the button-shaped alloy.
-The dwell time was set to 10s, magnification \times 40, with a load of 1 kg using a Struers DuraScan-70 system.
+The dwell time was set to 10s, magnification ×40, with a load of 1kg using a Struers DuraScan-70 system.
 The density of the as-cast alloy was determined using the Archimedes method using a Mettler Toledo NewClassic MF balance.

-3. Results and discussion
+Results and Discussion

-3.1.
 As-cast V{2.5}Cr{1.2}WMoCo{0.04}

-There was a small contamination of Co in the water-cooled copper crucible in the vacuum chamber during the melting process, with the quantitative analysis of the heat-treated alloy by XRF characterisation calculating the composition to be 43.4V-21.75Cr-17.11W-17.11Mo-0.635Co.
-Although small and unintentional, recognising the potential for this content to impact on properties we therefore refer to the alloy throughout the rest of this work as $V{2.5}Cr{1.2}WMoCo{0.04}$.
+There was a small contamination of Co in the water-cooled copper crucible in the vacuum chamber during the melting process, with the quantitative analysis of the fabricated alloy by XRF characterisation calculating the composition to be 43.4V-21.75Cr-17.11W-17.11Mo-0.635Co.
+Throughout this work this is referred to simply as $V{2.5}Cr{1.2}WMoCo{0.04}$.